Feeling under the weather and looking for a soothing, warm drink?

 You can substitute the Teavana teas for flavors available at your local supermarket to create your own healthy blend.

-There are a variety of chai spice blends, rooibos teas, and other flavors you can add.
+There are a variety of chai spice blends, rooibos teas, and other flavors to choose from.

-Perhaps you are not a lemonade fan or can’t stand the taste of mint.
+Perhaps you are not a fan of lemonade or can't stand the taste of mint.

 Conclusion